beutnagel/sass-template/README.md

 ## URL: [github.com/beutnagel/sass-template](https://github.com/beutnagel/sass-template)

-_License: Free for all, no attribution._
+_License: Free for all, no attribution required._

 ### This template is structured as follows